UK Business Expansion: A Route to Settlement and British Citizenship For You and Your Family

 Valid Certificate of Sponsorship (CoS) (20 points)

-- An Applicant must have a valid CoS assigned by a licenced sponsor and be sponsored for employment that is genuine to meet the relevant requirements.
+- An applicant must have a valid CoS assigned by a licenced sponsor and be sponsored for a genuine role to meet the relevant requirements.

 What is the application process for a UK Expansion Worker visa?